What is a Medical Assistant & What Do They Do?

 Where Do Medical Assistants Work?

-Medical assistants typically work in outpatient settings, such as hospitals or private physician practices.
-They may also work in other settings such as chiropractic offices or ophthalmology practices.
+Medical assistants typically work in outpatient settings, such as hospitals and private physician practices.
+They may also work in other medical office settings, such as chiropractic offices or ophthalmology practices.

 There are even travel medical assistants that do short contracts (typically a few months) all over the United States.